 I will not presume to say which are the best routes, but the 5.8 Dobie Gillis route, which is partially visible in this picture, is considered a crag classic.

 This page will, in addition to providing overview information, describe how to find Skyline Wall and will photographically represent some of its routes and other features.
 It does not list and describe every route (there are more than 20).
-For detailed information about the routes, use Eric Horst’s Rock Climbing Virginia, West Virginia, and Maryland, the first chapter of which is devoted to the climbing on Old Rag, or visit the page for Skyline Wall on rockclimbing.com.
+For detailed information about the routes, use Eric Horst’s Rock Climbing Virginia, West Virginia, and Maryland, the first chapter of which is devoted to the climbing on Old Rag, or visit the page for Skyline Wall on Mountain Project or on rockclimbing.com.
 If anyone who has extensive experience climbing here would like to take this page over or make additions concerning routes, please send me a PM.

 You can start from Weakley Hollow on the north side of Old Rag or from Berry Hollow on the west.
-Both approaches are almost the some length (from Weakley Hollow, about 3.3 miles; from Berry Hollow, about 3 miles), but consider this: the Berry Hollow approach begins at about 1500' as opposed to the 1000' elevation at Weakley Hollow.
+Both approaches are almost the same length (from Weakley Hollow, about 3.3 miles; from Berry Hollow, about 3 miles), but consider this: the Berry Hollow approach begins at about 1500' as opposed to the 1000' elevation at Weakley Hollow.
 Plus, the Weakley Hollow approach is via the Ridge Trail, a route both scenic and fun but also tiring because of the many Class 3 sections (not hard, but still tiring).

 Getting to Weakley Hollow

 At Sperryville, located along U.S. 211/522 east of Shenandoah National Park and in the park's shadow, turn south onto US 522 where it splits from 211 and turn right onto Virginia 231 shortly afterwards.
 There is good signage for these intersections.
 You can also reach 231 via 522 from Culpeper, and you can take 231 all the way from Charlottesville.